Synagogue shooting victims: 'Gentle, caring, compassionate'

 “They really found a home at the synagogue, and people reciprocated,” he said.

-Cecil also frequented the Jewish Community Center, where he’d greet Schreiber with a comedic bit: “Brian, you’re fired!”

-“Cecil, you’ve fired me a thousand times, and I keep coming back to work,” Schreiber would respond with a smile.

-Cecil carried a photo in his wallet of David, whom Schopf remembers as a man with “such a gentle spirit.”
+Cecil carried a photo in his wallet of David, whom those who knew him described as a hard worker and with a gentle spirit.

-“Together, they looked out for each other,” she said.
+“Together, they looked out for each other,” Schopf said.
 “Most of all, they were kind, good people with a strong faith and respect for everyone around.”

-The two left an impression on state Rep. Dan Frankel, who sometimes attends services at Tree of Life and whose chief of staff is the Rosenthals’ sister.
+The two left an impression on state Rep. Dan Frankel, who sometimes attends services at Tree of Life and whose former chief of staff is the Rosenthals’ sister Michele.

 “They were very sweet, gentle, caring men,” Frankel said.

-Note: This story has been corrected to show that the Rosenthals’ sister is state Rep. Dan Frankel’s former chief of staff, not his current chief of staff.